sohailshaukat/cypress-demo/README.md

 * Writing tests
   * Every test must be self contained, meaning it can be run on its own (excluding setups / teardowns).
 Test should NEVER rely on data or steps from another test.
   * Test must pass 90% of the time in order to be commited; that is if the test is run 10 times in a row it must pass at least 9 times.
+  * Only skip test-cases when a bug is reported and remediation is in process.
+If a test is no longer valid, it should be decomissioned.
   * Any additional dependencies to the project must be vetted by the automation team before being committed.
+ * Use Page Object Model
+ * Use Data Driven model for environment specific data.

 * Code review
   * Your first code review should be done via a meeting with someone from the Automation team, this is to make it much less likely that you will need to perform multiple commits to fix any issues